Textualize/rich/CONTRIBUTING.md

 make test
 ```

-Or if you don't have make, run the following:
+Or if you don't have `make`, run the following:

 ```
 pytest --cov-report term-missing --cov=rich tests/ -vv